MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 > [!NOTE]
 > The metrics included in this article are the results of test cases comparing and contrasting behavior across various capabilities, and are not formal engineering benchmarks.
 All test cases are moving data from East US 2 to West US 2 regions.

-When starting with a Data pipeline Copy activity, it's important to understand the source and destination systems prior to development, understand what you are optimizing for, and understand how to monitor the source, destination, and Data pipeline for the best resource utilization, performance, and consumption.
+When starting with a Data pipeline Copy activity, it's important to understand the source and destination systems before starting development.
+You should state what you are optimizing for, and understand how to monitor the source, destination, and Data pipeline to achieve the best resource utilization, performance, and consumption.

 When sourcing from an Azure SQL Database, it's important to understand: